-The AD8197 offers two levels of programmable equalization for the high speed inputs: 6 dB and 12 dB.
-The equalizer of the AD8197 supports video data rates of up to 2.25 Gbps, and as shown in Figure 14, it can equalize more than 20 meters of 24 AWG HDMI cable at 2.25 Gbps, which corresponds to the video format, 1080p with deep color.
+The AD8191A offers two levels of programmable equalization for the high speed inputs: 6 dB and 12 dB.
+The equalizer of the AD8191A supports video data rates of 1.65 Gbps.
+It can equalize up to 20 meters of 24 AWG HDMI cable at data rates corresponding to the video format, 1080p.